ahu-services/cs-image-tools/README.md

 - **Optional Pre-installation**: Support for building images with censhare-Service-Client already downloaded and unpacked, using build-time arguments.
 - **Flexible Configuration**: Dynamic configuration changes based on environment variables.
 - **Graceful Shutdown**: Proper shutdown process handling to ensure data integrity.
+- **Adaptive JDK Installation**: Automatically picks the matching Amazon Corretto (11/17/21) for the Service-Client version at build time or container start.

 ## Prerequisites